Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Refined Gukov--Vafa Theorem for

 In the {\bf case A}, $dz^1 \wedge dz^2 = (\hat{\alpha}^1\hat{\alpha}^2-p\hat{\beta}_1\hat{\beta}_2) + \sqrt{p}(\hat{\alpha}^1\hat{\beta}_2+\hat{\beta}_1\hat{\alpha}^2)$, which is expressed in the form of $e_i \tau^r(\eta_i)$ for the reflex field $F^r$ in \ref{statmnt:CMtype-n-reflexF}.
 The endomorphism algebra on the 2-dimensional $T_M\otimes \Q$ in \ref{statmnt:Tm} is a degree-2 extension field, so $T_M\otimes \Q$ is indeed the transcendental part. \end{anythng}

-\begin{anythng} Given the fact that the cohomology group of a Ricci-flat K\"{a}hler manifold $M$ has a unique level-$n$ simple Hodge substructure $[H^n(M;\Q)]_{\ell=n}$ it is natural to wonder if the (horizontal) Hodge structure plays more important role than other parts of the cohomology group.
+\begin{rmk} Given the fact that the cohomology group of a Ricci-flat K\"{a}hler manifold $M$ has a unique level-$n$ simple Hodge substructure $[H^n(M;\Q)]_{\ell=n}$, it is natural to wonder if this simple Hodge substructure plays more important role than other parts of the cohomology group.
 In the particular case of $M=T^{2n}$, for example, we may wonder whether or not a CM-type Hodge structure of $[H^2(T^{2n};\Q)]_{\ell=n}$ implies that the rational Hodge structure on $H^1(T^{2n};\Q)$ is CM-type.